dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

 You can find the complete action on [Github](https://github.com/dulvui/godot-ios-upload/blob/main/action.yml).
-If you have problems or need help with the action simply open an issue in the repository.
+If you have problems or need help with the action, simply open an issue in the repository.